DEV3L/ai-code-summary/ai-code-summary.md

 )

 ```

 ## ruff_defaults.toml

 ### Summary

-This configuration file sets up formatting and linting rules:
+This configuration file sets coding standards:

-1. Sets the maximum line length to 120 characters.
+- Maximum line length is 120 characters.
-2. Formats docstring code blocks and limits their line length to 80 characters.
+- Formats docstrings to include code and limits docstring code lines to 80 characters.
-3. Bans all relative imports using flake8-tidy-imports.
+- Bans all relative imports.
-4. Configures isort to recognize "src" as a first-party package.
+- Identifies the "src" directory as first-party for import sorting.
-5. Adjusts flake8-pytest-style rules to not require parentheses for fixtures and marks.
+- Specifies no parentheses for pytest fixtures and marks.

 ```toml
 line-length = 120